Thanks to Clive James for a life of fine words and fine wit

 The official Chinese newspaper response actually took the words right out of my mouth, and for the first time I think I can agree with every word.
 I won't quote it, but it was balanced and used precisely the adjectives I used - hysterical and paranoid.

-The review into the program did not find evidence of actual political influence but noted facets of it could create a perception "the Confucius Institute is or could be facilitating inappropriate foreign influence in the department".
+Here is an extract relating to the decision (taken from a local newspaper): The review into the program did not find evidence of actual political influence but noted facets of it could create a perception "the Confucius Institute is or could be facilitating inappropriate foreign influence in the department".

 Global diplomacy is based on suspicion, perceptions, prejudice and rumour